microsoft/fluentui-react-native/packages/experimental/Menu/SPEC.md

 ### Disabled option(s)

 All options in a `Menu` component can be disabled and should provide a visible indication for this purpose.
-Although disabled actions cannot be invoked, they can are keyboard focusable for the purposes of accessibility.
+Although disabled actions cannot be invoked, they are keyboard focusable for the purposes of accessibility.

 ## API